0jar/website/README.md

 ## License

-**TL;DR: You are free to use, modify, redistribute, and sell the source code and the content on this website, provided proper attribution is given back to me.
+**TL;DR: You are free to use, modify and redistribute the source code and the content on this website, provided proper attribution is given back to me.
 Attribution should include a link to my website ([https://jarema.me](https://jarema.me)).**

 This repository is dual-licensed.